Export Requirements by Country and Jurisdiction (N-Z)

 Completing the Export Health Certificate:

 The certificate is prepared by transferring to it the pertinent information taken from its accompanying request and observations made during the inspection.
-In the case of HACCP-QMP facility, the information will be provided by the requesting firm.
+In the case of an Approved Establishment with a USDC NOAA EMP, the information will be provided by the requesting firm.
 All certification should be done via the NOAA SIP online certificate system.
-A PDF version can be used only as an option when the system is down or unavailable.
-The directions below are guidance for both the online and PDF certification.
+Only as an option when the system is down or unavailable is a PDF version issued.
+The directions below are guidance for both the system completion and the PDF certification for information required in fields located on the documents.

 The certificate will be printed on official USDC watermarked paper only.